Options Nexa is included with WealthBee for options research before you track, journal, and review outcomes.

 • Execution quality score by setup

-• Risk per trade vs plan
+• Risk per trade versus planned risk

 • Mistake frequency by category